spwhitton/git-remote-gcrypt/README.rst

 The aim is to provide confidential, authenticated git storage and collaboration using typical untrusted file hosts or services.
-PLEASE help us evaluate how well we meet this design goal!

 Quickstart
 ..........